jarromi/Arkanoid_v2.0/README.md

 I have chosen to implement an Arkanoid game, with co-op for two players.
-I have been working on Windows platform with Visual Studio Community 2019 and haven't test the code on other programming environments.
+I have been working on Windows platform with Visual Studio Community 2019 and haven't tested the code on other programming environments.
 In this repository I include:
 1) files with the source code of a working version,
 2) .sln file with Visual Studio solution,
 3) .proj\* files with Visual Studio project.